blakeschwartz/rowdyranchtx-3.1/README.md

 # Disclaimer

-### This is a partial checkin for the rowdyranchtx.com website.
+### This is an old version and a partial checkin for the rowdyranchtx.com website.
 The intent is to share the internal code but not the proprietary artifacts of the site.

 # Introduction